Buztas/psk-lab/README.md

 ---

-## 🐘 Step 2: Create the PostgreSQL Database
+## 2: Create the PostgreSQL Database

 1. Run the following command in your terminal: